 Jesper is the owner and founder of Reffen, and the man who brought street food to Denmark with the former Copenhagen Street Food – Paper Island.
 Jesper’s mission has been clear from the beginning: Jesper Julian Møller wants to give the harbour back to the people and support passionate individuals in becoming food entrepreneurs.
 In the process, he came up with the term independent head chefs.

 Ruben is the administrative director and captain of Reffen and has also been a part of the organisation since the former Paper Island.
 Now, he ensures that Reffen stays on course, where he in 2020 revived the vibes of the former Paper Island inside Werkstatt 167 – a 1.000 m2 raw and unpolished old shipyard.
-Ruben is at his absolute best when he is behind the decks spreading good tunes and vibes.

 Vincent is the Chief Operating Officer, Jesper’s right hand man and the operational director of the headquarters at Refshalevej.
 Vincent has experience from Copenhagen Airport and 7-Eleven.
 He has the overall bird’s eye view of the business and has a constant eye on sales figures, numbers and calculations, however that does not limit his very fine nose for gastronomy and good wine.